-GRAM: A generalized model to predict the cell-specific experimental deleterious effect of non-coding variants
+GRAM: A generalized model to predict the cell-specific experimental molecular effect of non-coding variants

 Abstract: [[SKL: need work]]

 Identification and prioritization of disease associated variants become an increasing demand as next-generation sequencing data rapidly grows and accumulated.
-Luciferase assay and multiplex assay are widely used to verify the deleterious effect of a putative phenotypic associated variant.
-But the biological mechanism of experimental validation is not clear.
-To investigate the possible mechanism of the experimental assays, we proposed GRAM, a generailzed model using machine-learning algorithm to study the biological significance of experimental deleterious effect.
-We found the TF binding features are the most predictive features, and both ChIP-Seq and SELEX derived features has high contributions to the model.
-Just using in vitro SELEX features can achieve similar prediction power as using all the TF binding features.
+Luciferase assay and multiplex assay are widely used to verify the molecular effect of a putative phenotypic associated variant.
+However, the biology underlying the experimental validation is not clear.
+To investigate the possible mechanism of these assays, we proposed GRAM, a generailzed model using machine-learning algorithm to study the biological significance of molecular effect.
+We found the TF binding features are the most predictive features, and both ChIP-Seq and SELEX derived TF binding features has high contributions to the model.
+Just using in vitro SELEX binding [[NO]] features can achieve similar prediction power as using all the TF binding features.
 In our multi-phase classification model, we incorporate a novel set of cell-specific effect features, with TF binding features, the AUROC reachess 0.728 and outperforms all the state-of-the-art tools.
 Finally, we a generalized model and assess it using luciferase assay in a different cell line, resulting in high predictive performance.
 Our study has shed a deeper insights into the underlying biological implications of genetic variants on the middle-layer assay type.

 Introduction

-Genomic sequencing data and genetics-related data

-Biological datasets are being generated from numerous experiments in unprecedented amounts.
 Next generation sequencing (NGS) has revolutionized the study of genetic diseases at the population level and boosted the field of genomic medicine, a core domain that study diseases at a molecular level.
-With current advancements in NGS that enables the entire human genome be sequenced in one day \cite{PMCID: PMC3841808, costseq:PMC3245608}, the emerging field of personalized medicine seem to be on the horizon.

-Cancer Analysis can identify driver based recurrence

-Studying the genetic components of disease focuses on the genetic variation across the population of interest.
-As a genetic disease and a leading cause of fatalities worldwide \cite{NCI: https://www.cancer.gov/about-cancer/understanding/statistics}, cancer has become a major disease to be studied utilizing the next-generation sequencing techniques.
-Consortia like PCAWG \cite{pcawg} and TCGA \cite{tcga} have orchestrated the collection of thousands of genomic datasets across cancer types and demographics, and variants with causal relationship to different cancers are being continuously identified.
-However, power analysis indicates not all cohort study has accumulated sufficient amount of data, thus studying the phenotype consequence of genetic variants remains a major.
-Generally, , identification of disease driver variants or elements is biased by various influential factors of the study, such as number of available samples, genomic region of focus, and the availability of multi-omics study \cite{larva}.
+Studying the genetic components of disease focuses on the genomic variation across the population of interest and have orchestrated a collection of thousands of genomic datasets across different disease types and demographics.
+A majority of variants with causal relationship to diseases are being continuously identified by cohort studies.
+With the efforts of communities, including both private entities and academic institutes, multiple comparhensive mutation repositories are bult to support variant interpretation and computational modeling, diagnositic testing and clinical molecular genetics by various assertion criteria \cite{HGMD, OMIM, ClinVar}.However, incorrectly interpreted conclusions\cite{25812041} and substantial disparity \cite{25782689} can be found in these data sources.
+Statistical analysis indicates identification of disease-causing variants or elements is biased by various influential factors of the study, such as number of available samples, genomic region of focus, and the availability of multi-omics study \cite{larva}, thus studying the phenotype consequence of genetic variants remains a major chanllenge.,, [[NO]]